css-raku/CSS-Properties-raku/README.md

 ## Conformance Levels

 Processing defaults to CSS level 3 (class CSS::Module::CSS3).
-This can be altered via the :module option:
+This can be configured via the :module option:

 ```
 use CSS::Declarations;